vipa0z/MVO_MicrovoltsAchievementSystem/README.md

 ![Current GUI State](docs/achievements-buggy.png)

-*The achievement system works great via API, but the GUI needs some TLC* **⏸ Development Pause**: I'll be busy for the next month, so active development is on halt.
-The current version is somewhat useable, but new features and major fixes will have to wait.
+*The achievement system works great via API, but the GUI needs some TLC*
+> **⏸ Development Pause**: I'll be busy for the next month, so active development is on halt.
+The current version is somewhat useable, but major fixes will have to wait.

 > See [TODO.md](./TODO.md) for upcoming tasks and planned improvements.